How to Handle Frozen Pipes

 Repairing Cracked Pipes

-In the case of a burst pipe, it is important to repair the cracks before thawing the rest of the pipe.
+In the case of a burst pipe, it is important to temporarily repair the cracks before thawing the rest of the pipe.
 Sometimes circumstances will not allow you to fully repair the pipe at the moment so you will have to make do with what you have.

 Typically using pipe clamps is a quick and easy solution for burst pipes.
 If you are unsure of how to repair your pipes, it is better to call a plumber than making the matter worse on your own.

 Once you have identified a frozen pipe and fixed any cracks, it is important to thaw the pipe so that no further damage is done.
 The location of the pipe will help you determine the best thawing method.

 However, you should never use fire or a blow torch to thaw a pipe.
 The risk is greater than the convenience that comes with the instant heat.